Back to Blog

 South Africa has specific regulations for food trucks that vary by municipality.
 Generally, you'll need:

-• Vehicle Registration: Your truck must be roadworthy and properly registered
+• Vehicle Registration: Your truck must be roadworthy and properly registered with the appropriate licence discs

 Contact your local municipality for specific requirements in your area, as these can vary significantly between cities and provinces.